 Are you interested in a rewarding, challenging and fast-paced medical field that will always have job openings?
 One where you can make a difference in people’s lives?
-More than ever, the field of emergency medicine needs trained personnel for a wide variety of career paths right now.
+More than ever, the field of emergency medicine needs trained personnel for a wide variety of career paths.

 EMT and paramedic training can be used in many careers where emergency medicine is required, including work in:

-The biggest differences between emergency medical technicians and paramedics are the training and the scope of what they are allowed to do.
+The biggest differences between emergency medical technicians (EMTs) and Paramedics are education and training, as well as the scope of what they are allowed to do.
 EMTs usually receive about 200 hours of training, while paramedics receive more than 1,000 hours of training.